ForestAdmin/documentation/reference-guide/how-it-works/developing-on-forest-admin/forest-cli-commands/push.md

 Don't confuse `forest push` and `forest deploy`
 {% endhint %}

-* `forest push` applies your latest layout changes to your origin witch is a non-production environment (i.e a "staging")
+* `forest push` applies your latest layout changes to your origin which is a non-production environment (i.e a "staging")
-* `forest deploy` applies your latest layout changes **definitively** to your origin witch is the reference environment
+* `forest deploy` applies your latest layout changes **definitively** to your origin which is the reference environment

 {% hint style="info" %}
 You cannot `push` to production, because anything added on Production should be definitive.
 Therefore you can only `deploy` to Production.